dwdas9/home/articles/Misc/Spark_To_ADLS/spark_to_ADLS.md

 ## Accessing ADLS Using Access Key

 ### Background
-Azure Data Lake Storage (ADLS) Gen2, an enterprise-level data lake solution for big data analytics, can be accessed via multiple authentication methods.
-One of the straightforward methods is using the access key.
+ One of the straightforward methods to access ADLS is using the access key.
 Here’s how to retrieve the access key from the Azure Portal and configure Spark to connect to ADLS using this method.

 ### Steps